Digital rants are on the increase and everyone’s digital data/information is on target.

 Attackers are getting smarter every day, so shine your eyes on links before clicking, check out this tweet of a really crafted phishing attack, go laugh a little.

-Yeah, you might be so smart in deciding which links you click, but you never can say maybe the mail you get is crafted to so well, that you won’t even think twice before clicking.
+Yeah, you might be so smart in deciding which links you click, but you never can say maybe the mail you get is crafted so well, that you won’t even think twice before clicking.

 4. Limit Sensitive Personal Info Online